Less healthy food and drink (HFSS) ad ban: What it is & how it works

 Yes, some ads are still allowed, such as:

-• Ads for HFSS products that aren't ‘less healthy’.
-These must follow the existing rules in the CAP Code
+Ads for HFSS products that aren't classified as ‘less healthy’ according to the criteria above.
+These ads must follow the existing rules in the CAP Code

 What are the rules for HFSS ads that are still allowed?